Complex issues in the global cotton industry mean millions of small-scale farmers are struggling to make a decent living from growing cotton.

 But in addition to these problems that plague most smallholder farmers, the situation in cotton is worse because the global cotton trade is heavily distorted by subsidies given to cotton farmers including in rich countries like the US and EU.

 Government subsidies for domestic cotton production were up 33 percent in 2017/18 and totalled $5.9bn.
 47 percent of world cotton production received direct government assistance in 2017/18.
 China led the way with $4.3bn paid.
-Government subsidies create a market with artificially low prices that farmers in developing countries are unable to compete in.
+Government subsidies create a market with artificially low prices that farmers in lower-income countries are unable to compete in.